MY SERVICES

 You may be asked to obtain independent legal advice by a lender or bank as a borrower.
 This is likely to be because you are a specific type of borrower who is considered vulnerable and the lender or bank requires you to obtain the advice in accordance with their policy.
 You may be a borrower who is self-employed, approaching retirement age, have a limited income, provided limited financials (known as a low doc loan) to support the application or do not have English as your primary language.
 If you are a co-borrower on a loan and not on the title of a property, you may be required to undertake independent legal advice.

-Family Equity or Pledge Loans
+Family Guarantee Loans

-A family equity or pledge loan is where a borrower uses a portion of the guarantor’s home equity as the deposit to their own property purchase.
+A family equity or guarantee loan is where a borrower uses a portion of the guarantor’s home equity as the deposit to their own property purchase.
 Relatives such as parents, grandparents, siblings and step-parents who have sufficient house equity may also be eligible to act as guarantors.
 The guarantor or relative is generally liable for the deposit or a limited amount which is outlined on the guarantee.
 If the borrower fails to pay or falls behind on the loan and they default.
 Once a default is registered by the lender or bank the guarantor must pay the amount nominated on the guarantee at the time the debt falls due.
-Independent Legal Advice must be obtained by guarantors for family equity or pledge loans so that the full risk and implications can be explained to them before signing, including potential loss of the guarantor’s security property.
+Independent Legal Advice must be obtained by guarantors for family equity or guarantee loans so that the full risk and implications can be explained to them before signing, including potential loss of the guarantor’s security property.

 Often lenders mortgage insurance can be avoided by borrowers if their guarantors offer approximately twenty per cent of the total loan amount as a guarantee.